-The COVID-19 pandemic has shown that, in many cases, flexible work arrangements such as working remotely can allow employees additional flexibility while continuing to meet Indiana University’s needs.
-Therefore, as IU returns to a more typical academic year in the fall of 2021, campuses and units may consider continuing remote work for some employees.
+In many cases, flexible work arrangements such as working remotely can allow employees additional flexibility while continuing to meet Indiana University’s needs.
+Campuses and units may consider remote work for some employees.
 If approved to do so by unit leaders, employees can work with their leaders to ensure remote work is successful for employees and the university by assessing flexible workplace options, managing expectations, and maintaining open communications.

-The Frequently Asked Questions below answer basic questions regarding remote work options for staff and temporary employees.
+The Frequently Asked Questions below answer basic questions regarding remote work options for staff and part-time employees.
 This page will be updated as needed.

 Documentation of requests, approvals, and arrangements to work remotely beyond July 31, 2021 is required.
-The Remote Work Arrangement (RWA) System is used to request and document all remote work arrangements for staff and temporary employees across all campuses.
+The Remote Work Arrangement (RWA) System is used to request and document all remote work arrangements for staff and part-time employees across all campuses.
 Employees should review the Remote Work Policy and discuss remote work plans with their supervisor BEFORE submitting their remote work arrangement request.

 Please note the RWA System is not used to submit requests for remote work related to ADA accommodations.
 Requests for remote work as an accommodation for a disability will be addressed through the university’s accommodations request process.